Jim Johnston (English musician)

 In 2015, he released his second solo album, After All the Wishing….
 This time featuring guest vocals from Bristol post-punk musician Mark Stewart from The Pop Group.
 The track "Count Your Coppers" featured on BBC Introducing, and also on the Tom Robinson mix tape on BBC 6 Music in February 2015.

+In 2018, he released his third solo album Three-Dimensional Living.

+In 2018 and 2020, he provided guitar for Damo Suzuki as one of his sound carriers when he played in Bristol.